bitwarden/contributing-docs/docs/contributing/pull-requests/chromatic.md

 We use a tool called [Chromatic][chromatic] to run automated snapshot tests for all Storybook stories.
 This allows us to quickly catch design regressions in an automated fashion.
 As part of this we use Chromatic to also review and approve the visual changes.
-Members of the bitwarden organization can login to Chromatic using GitHub.
+Members of the Bitwarden GitHub organization can login to Chromatic using their GitHub account.

 Chromatic splits the review process into two parts, _UI Tests_ and _UI Review_.